ManagedKube/kubernetes-ops/docs/kubernetes-security/README.md

 # Kubernetes Security
-This page is here to describe security challenages and possible solutions to various security concerns in a Kubernetes deployment.
+This page is here to describe security challenges and possible solutions to various security concerns in a Kubernetes deployment.

-## Traditional n-tier archtecture
+## Traditional n-tier architecture
 This diagram represents a non-containerized n-tier architecture:

 ![the stack](/docs/kubernetes-security/images/n-tier-application-architecture.png)